Briefpoint

 Privacy Matters

-Privacy is a hot topic, but some AI tools, by nature, rely on individuals’ information to function correctly.
+Privacy is a hot topic, but some AI tools and machine learning models, by nature, rely on individuals’ information to function correctly.
 Those types of tools may face legal scrutiny and lawsuits if they don’t integrate data protection into their services.

 Antitrust

-The race to be the leader in the AI field may lead to antitrust investigations if it appears that one company is edging towards a monopoly.
+The race to dominate the AI field may lead to antitrust investigations, especially if one company seems to be edging toward a monopoly.

 Liability